lapitsky/fetch_service/README.md

 1. Check that you have SQLite installed: `sqlite3 --version`.
 MacOS X 10.5 and greater already has SQLite preinstalled.
 2. Install ruby.
 There are many ways to do this.
 On MacOS you can run `brew install ruby`.
 Make sure that you use v3.1.3.
 3. Go to the application root and run `gem install bundler`
+4. From the application root install all the dependencies using `bundle install`
 4. From the application root build the database `rails db:drop db:setup`
 4. From the application root start the application: `rails s`
 ## Docker